eldada/terraform-examples/README.md

 cd 3.artifactory
 ```

-If not already install, you can install Artifactory (in Kubernetes) by running the following command
+If not already installed, you can easily install Artifactory in Kubernetes by running the following command
 ```shell
 helm upgrade --install artifactory jfrog/artifactory --set postgresql.postgresqlPassword="password1"
 ```